ptallen63/intro-arrow-functions-workshop/README.md

 >
 > -- <cite>MDN</cite>

-- **A arrow function is not just _syntactic sugar_ for js functions**
+- **An arrow function is not just _syntactic sugar_ for js functions**
-- Arrow function are always annoymous functions
+- Arrow functions are always annoymous functions

 ## Benifits of Arrow functions